-Michael had surgery earlier that year and was now unable to play this on his varsity team—which for an elite-level athlete is emotionally devastating enough.
+Michael had surgery earlier that year and was now unable to play on his varsity team—which for an elite-level athlete is emotionally devastating enough.
 On top of this, he had done poorly academically and was in a horrible position with the university because of his grades.
 Not getting back into school again because his grades was a distinct reality.
 Moreover, his relationship, of over 3 years, with his girlfriend had ended.
 Stress, depression and confusion were mounting and he didn’t know where or who to turn to.

-Looking for Light—even a pinhole
+Looking for light—even a pinhole

 Over the next couple of weeks, we met regularly to help him make a plan to move forward.
 When you’re feeling deep in a pit of darkness, sometimes taking one step forward is about as much as you can manage.
 Michael was willing to start to make small changes.
 Little steps forward and hopefully a stream of light would beam through, even if it was a tiny one.

 During one of these meetings, I asked him if there was anything he wanted to aim at—as goals—to help him move forward.
-The first thing he said was “his spirituality”.
+The first thing he said was “his spirituality.”
 He wanted to take God more seriously and begin reading the Bible.

 I was so happy to hear this since Michael had been coming to a Bible study designed for people who were exploring Christianity, that I have been leading for the past few years.
-I knew that he was learning more about Jesus, but I wasn’t totally sure where he was with it all.
+I knew that he was learning more about Jesus, but I wasn’t totally sure where he was at with it all.
 It seems as though in his darkest moments he sensed the closeness of Jesus.

 Since then we have begun studying the Bible together every week.
-He has put in trust in Jesus for the forgiveness of his sin.
+He has put his trust in Jesus for the forgiveness of his sin.
 We finished Galatians together and are now working through Mark.

 It seems as though in his darkest moments he sensed the closeness of Jesus.

-Please pray for Michael that God would protect his new, growing faith.
+Please pray for Michael, that God would protect his new, growing faith.
 Also, that Michael would increasingly make Jesus his top life priority.